 If the resolution from the complaint under NAVREGS Article 1150 is considered unjust by the complainant, or if the grievance is against the Commanding Officer, an individual may submit a complaint against the Commanding Officer under UCMJ Article 138.

-As with the NAVREGS Article 1150, the UCMJ Article 138 "complaint of wrong" should be prepared with legal assistance and submitted via the General Court Martial Convening Authority (GCMA) over the accused Commanding Officer.
+As with the NAVREGS Article 1150, the UCMJ Article 138 "Complaints of Wrongs Against the Commanding Officer " should be prepared with legal assistance and submitted via the General Court Martial Convening Authority (GCMA) over the accused Commanding Officer.

 NAVY INSPECTOR GENERAL